More pages in this section

 - Providing ADF families the opportunity to meet through regular morning teas.

-- Attending regular DSM meetings, and having regular contact with the REDLO and DCO to keep abreast of ADF issues.
+- Attending regular DSM meetings, and having regular contact with the REDLO to keep abreast of ADF issues.

 - Passing on specific ADF items of interest via the school newsletter.